dylrich/mn-gis-db/README.md

 # MN-PostGIS-Docker
 A Docker container which initializes a PostGIS 2.4 and pgrouting-enabled PostgreSQL 10 database and is pre-populated with curated datasets from the Minneapolis/Saint Paul metro area.
 Datasets are set up to be easily queried.
+This repository can be used as a learning ground for playing with spatial databases or as an all-in-one spatial data distribution service if you are interested in data from Minneapolis/Saint Paul.
+Schema documentation is currently incomplete, and in the future more datasets will be added, particularly those from the Census Bureau.

 # Usage